DMedina559/minecraft/addons/moneyz_economy/README.md

 These commands include tips for World Owners/Admins settings up their shops, and allows players to check their Moneyz balance or the available items and prices in any shop.

 ## Dialogue VS Function
-It is recommended to use the `dialogue` commands as this will allow NPC shops to automatically update with new items. `function` commamds should only be used for manually selecting items to be sold/purchased.
+It is recommended to use the `dialogue` commands as this will allow NPC shops to automatically update with new items. `function` commands should only be used for manually selecting items to be sold/purchased.

 Dialogue commands allow NPCs to update with new items as they release.
 World Owners/Admins no longer need to enter each individual function command as they're already preconfigured with the dialogue command.